Consumer Choice Over Shopping Baskets: Theoretical Framework

-Both the rows and columns of matrix $A$ are unique and non-zero, but may not always be linearly independent.
-In fact, if matrix $A$ has more rows than columns, that is to say, if the representative consumer considers more products across alternatives than the total number of alternatives it considers, then linear dependency is assured (Hurewicz and Wallman, 1941).
-Even if instead there are more columns than rows, one can think of conditions under which linear dependence may still be produced.
-If the purchase patterns are driven by a limited number $r$ of latent factors (the "common needs" that cause certain products to be bought together) and if $r$ is smaller than the number of products, then the rows of $A$ will lie in an $r$–dimensional subspace, and we will once again have linear dependency. \\

-Thus, in general, $\boldsymbol{q}$ may not take arbitrary values in $\mathbb{R}^K_+$; utility maximisation over baskets limits the range of product quantities demanded which we may observe.
-As shown earlier, this may have significant implications for equilibrium outcomes; our illustrative example is one such case where $rank(A)<K$.
-In the example, row 2 of $A_{\{milk,bacon,pasta\}\times choices}$ is equal to the sum of rows 1 and 3.\\

-How may we obtain the demand function?
-Through the \ref{NN-LF} condition, we can re-write the representative consumer objective function as:
+We can write the consumer objective function's Lagrangean as:

-Note that $q_0=z_0$ w.l.o.g.
-Maximising the Lagrangian of the representative consumer's basket choice problem in $\boldsymbol{z}$, we obtain the following FOC:
+Maximising the Lagrangian of the consumer's basket choice problem in $\boldsymbol{\hat z}_i$, we obtain the following Karush-Kuhn-Tucker (KKT) conditions:

-Expressing (\ref{baseFOC}) in terms of $\boldsymbol{z}$ introduces the first problem derived from our dimensionality constraint.
-Unlike $M$, \\
+Expressing the KKT stationarity condition in terms of $\boldsymbol{\hat z}_i$ introduces the first problem derived from our dimensionality constraint. \\

-\textit{\textbf{Lemma 1}: $A'MA$ is positive semi-definite, and therefore not generally invertible.}\footnote{Proofs of all Lemmas may be found in the Appendix.}\\
+\textit{\textbf{Lemma 1}: $A_i'M_iA_i$ is positive semi-definite, and therefore not generally invertible.}\footnote{Proofs of all Lemmas may be found in the Appendix.}\\

-To proceed, I multiply both sides of the FOC by $(A'MA)^+$, for $(\cdot)^+$ the Moore-Penrose pseudoinverse (Moore, 1920; Penrose, 1955).
-However, on the LHS, $(A'MA)^+(A'MA)\neq I$ does not hold in general.
-A general form of (\ref{baseFOC}) relative to $\boldsymbol{z}$ must account for the so-called \textit{homogeneous part} of differential equations:
+To proceed, I multiply both sides of said condition by $(A_i'M_iA_i)^+$, for $(\cdot)^+$ the Moore-Penrose pseudoinverse (Moore, 1920; Penrose, 1955).
+However, on the LHS, $(A_i'M_iA_i)^+(A_i'M_iA_i)\neq I$ does not hold in general.
+A general demand function relative to $\boldsymbol{\hat z}_i$ must account for the so-called \textit{homogeneous part} of differential equations: